Dinesh Karthik

-Krishnakumar Dinesh Karthik (born 1 June 1985) is a former Indian professional cricketer, coach, and commentator.
+Krishnakumar Dinesh Karthik (born 1 June 1985) is an Indian cricket commentator, coach and former international cricketer.
 Karthik played for the India national cricket team and also captained Tamil Nadu in domestic cricket.
-He is currently the mentor and batting coach for Royal Challengers Bengaluru in the IPL.
+He is currently the mentor and batting coach for Royal Challengers Bengaluru in the Indian Premier League and London Spirit in The Hundred.

 Karthik made his debut for the Indian cricket team in 2004.
 He was the 4th Indian batsman to play 300 T20 matches.
 Karthik was a member of the team that won both the inaugural 2007 T20 World Cup and the 2013 ICC Champions Trophy.
 Karthik is also the first Indian ever to win a Player of The Match award in a T20 International, having done so in 2006.
 Known for his six hitting ability, aggressive batting style, longevity and ability to finish games strong, Karthik was viewed as a crucial asset in the IPL and the India national cricket team for almost two decades.